+Table 2.
+Status Register

-Bit 7 6 5 4 3 2 1 0 Name WPEN 0 0 0 BP1 BP0 WEL 0
+Bit 7 6 5 4 3 2 1 0

+Name WPEN 0 0 0 BP1 BP0 WEL 0

 Bits 0 and 4-6 are fixed at 0 and cannot be modified.
 Note that bit 0 (Ready in EEPROMs) is unnecessary as the FRAM writes in real-time and is never busy.
 The BP1 and BP0 control software write protection features.
 They are nonvolatile (shaded yellow).
-The WEL flag indicates the state of the Write Enable
+The WEL flag indicates the state of the Write Enable Latch.

-Latch.
 Attempting to directly write the WEL bit in the status register has no effect on its state.
-This bit is internally set and cleared via the WREN and WRDI commands, respectively.
+This bit is internally set by the WREN command and cleared by terminating a write cycle (/CS high) or by using the WRDI command.